bihe/asa-lab-4/README.md

 eval $(minikube docker-env)
 make build-container

+## note for M1 Mac Users
+## the Makefile provides a target which sets the correct architecture for M1 Macs
+make build-container-arm

 # windows
 ## set docker-env variables to "redirect" the images towards minikube
 minikube docker-env --shell powershell | Invoke-Expression